SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 ```

-Sometimes this test can fail because the page needs to save the new user and load the successfully message.
+Sometimes this test can fail because the page needs to save the new user and load the successful message.
 Another problem that can cause the test failure is the time it takes for our Selenium server to use the browser driver.
 So we use the timeout pragma to try to avoid this, but you can also use the `Delay` class.
 If you don't have this problem, delete the line.

-Finally run the test and observe its result.
+Finally, run the test and observe its result.
 If the test passed, you are now able to create multiple tests using Parasol.

 ### Conclusion

 The purpose of this chapter was to introduce the basics of Parasol to create a test suite.
-You should now be able to find elements in a website, fill information in fields, and interact with the website throught links and buttons.
+You should now be able to find elements in a website, fill in the information in fields, and interact with the website through links and buttons.